christoferpaes/Simple_YoutubeAnalytic_Grapher/README.md

 <font size="1">
  This is a simple youtube analytic grapher.
 <font size="1">
  To use the youtube API the user is going to need to generate a youtube developer api key .
+This was simple project for me to get some practice with the python language.
 <font size="1">
 </font>